AdobeDocs/release-notes.en/current.md

 ## [!DNL Creative Cloud] for enterprise {#creative-cloud}

-New tutorials published for applications in [!DNL Adobe Creative Cloud for enterprise], including Firefly.
+Vew new tutorials published for applications in [!DNL Adobe Creative Cloud for enterprise], including Firefly.

 +++Latest tutorials